lf-lang/lf-verifier-benchmarks/rebeca/README.md

         self.reaction_3(); // Invoke the reaction triggered by this port.
     }
 ```
+A `read_port_` message server should carry a `@globalPriority` of the global priority of the reaction triggered by the input port - 1.

 ### Step 7: In the `main` block, instantiate each `reactiveclass` based on the main reactor.